IGEL-Community/PSIGEL/Docs/Get-UMSProfileAssignment.md

 ```

 ## DESCRIPTION
-Gets information on an endpoint or endpoint directory assignment of a profile via API.
+Gets information on an device or device directory assignment of a profile via API.

 ## EXAMPLES